enasequence/read_docs/submit/annotations/clearinghouse_for_ENA_users.md

-## Tips for programmatically querying Clearinghouse data
+## Programmatically querying Clearinghouse data

-The SWAGGER API to the Clearinghouse allows one to do many types of query programmatically, and particularly see the documentation PDF.
+The Swagger API to the Clearinghouse ([here](https://www.ebi.ac.uk/ena/clearinghouse/api/swagger-ui/index.html#/)) allows one to do many types of query programmatically in production and [development](https://wwwdev.ebi.ac.uk/ena/clearinghouse/api/swagger-ui/index.html#/).
+This includes adding, modifying and removing curations, as well as querying the existing metadata in Clearinghouse, eg:
-E.G. you could query using a Biosamples ID (this is what ENA uses for samples too) to see what extra annotation exists.
+- querying via the ENA Sample ID (SAMEA####) - also known as 'recordID' to view all metadata curations associated to that sample
-E.G. querying for all records that have a particular geographic annotation.
+- querying all records submitted by a particular group ('providerName')

 No account is needed for read access of the Clearinghouse API.

-Obviously if you are querying ENA objects then it may be useful to first query ENA programmatic API.
-Tip: the ENA advanced search is often useful in creating the queries needed for the ENA API.
-Programmatic Submission to Clearinghouse
+For more information please refer to the [API documentation](https://docs.google.com/document/d/1y1a4xQwCddntDkmY3qq1XvxtMUZAtW0h3RhEMo3Gtho/edit#heading=h.1ksv4uv).

+You may find it useful to first obtain ENA accessions for Clearinghouse queries via the ENA's own [Advanced Search API](https://docs.google.com/document/d/1CwoY84MuZ3SdKYocqssumghBF88PWxUZ/edit) or [browser based Advanced Search](https://www.ebi.ac.uk/ena/browser/advanced-search)

 Think carefully about what you want to do and why.
 Also decide which ENA record object do you wish to annotate, to date much of the extra annotations have been to the bio-sample id.

-See the SWAGGER API documentation for the technical details.

 Essentially:
 * Register for either an AAP or LifeScience ID, if you don’t already have one.
 Suggest that you get credentials for both test and production
 * Generate a bearer token
 * For some test records generate JSON conforming to the Clearinghouse JSON format
 * Test submitting to these to the test instance of the Clearinghouse